 “I’m sorry,” I said, smoothing the man down as if I’d bumped him much harder than in fact I had.

 “Get away from me,” said the little man, greatly alarmed.

 Get away I did.
 I turned and walked down the street, turned into a lane, sprinted down it, turned into a street and only then examined the note I’d had fished from the man’s pocket.
-Only five pounds, but not bad for an unplanned hit.
+Only ten dollars, but not bad for an unplanned hit.
 The crisis was past.
 My gift had returned.

 “So there you are, I have worked,” Clootie said.

 I was at a loss.
 How to tell him that this was not a successful venture.

 “You want to marry, to set up house and all that,” I said.